foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

     	return fx_cq15_cast_v2a40( acc );
     }

-As with previous implementation ``q15_t`` is of similar size as ``short`` type thus multiplication result needs larger storage.
+As with previous implementation ``q15_t`` is of similar size as ``short`` type, therefore, multiplication result needs larger storage.
 Here 40b vector accumulator is used directly to store intermediate results of MAC, and is casted to ``cq15_t`` on return.

 Using IOTDK board for performance comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To compare performance of these two functions a simple ESMK application is created that performance complex array multiplication using either of the implementations above.
-The program initializes two arrays of complex numbers with random values and calls functions above in a loop  (1 000 000-10 000 000 times) to make calculation delay measurable in seconds, this is done 8 times, and after each loop a LED on board is turn on.
-In the result LED strip on board works as a "progress bar" showing the process of looped multiplicaitons.
+To compare performance of these two functions a simple ESMK application is created that performs complex array multiplication using either of the implementations above.
+The program initializes two arrays of complex numbers with random values and calls functions above in a loop (1 000 000-10 000 000 times) to make calculation delay measurable in seconds.
+This is done 8 times, and after each loop a LED on board turns-on.
+In the result, LED strip on board works as a "progress bar" showing the process of looped multiplicaitons.

-The main performance check loop is shown below, the outer loop runs 8 times (number of LEDs on LED strip) the inner loop makes "LOOPS/8" calls to complex multiplication function, LOOPS variable is configurable to change the total delay.
-The example below uses DSP types, and can be changed to use short-based struct type.
+The main performance check loop is shown in the following example.
+Rhe outer loop runs 8 times (number of LEDs on LED strip), the inner loop makes "LOOPS/8" calls to complex multiplication function.
+LOOPS variable is configurable to change the total delay.
+The following example uses DSP types, and can be changed to use short-based struct type.

 .. code-block:: c